Peter E. Nathan, PhD

 While serving in these full-time positions, I maintained a private practice in clinical psychology; consulted to many organizations on an array of topics and issues; was a board member and/or officer of many professional psychology organizations, public service groups, and state and federal agencies; and served as an editorial board member and/or editor of a diverse array of journals in psychology and substance abuse.

 Why such a diverse career?
 The easy answer is that I am easily bored and need constantly to have something different to look forward to.
 The more nuanced answer is that I have always wanted to make a difference in whatever I've done and, as opportunities to do so came along, I've taken them and tried to make that difference.

-Beyond the satisfaction I've found in teaching, research, and writing, the usual pursuits of the fulltime academic psychologist, I've long been intrigued by the interpersonal and organizational complexities of higher education administration.
-That fascination led me a decade ago to shed the part-time administrative hat that I'd worn through all but the earliest days of my academic career in order to take on one of the most challenging administrative jobs in all of academia, that of university provost, a position I subsequently held at the University of Iowa for 5½ years.
+Beyond the satisfaction I've found in teaching, research and writing, the usual pursuits of the full time academic psychologist, I've long been intrigued by the interpersonal and organizational complexities of higher education administration.
+That fascination led me a decade ago to shed the part-time administrative hat that I'd worn through all but the earliest days of my academic career in order to take on one of the most challenging administrative jobs in all of academia, that of university provost, a position I subsequently held at the University of Iowa for five and a half years.

 Ultimately, I decided that I preferred the continuing fascination of learning and teaching inherent in the professorate and, so that's how I plan to spend the rest of my career.